 In the game of political ifs and buts, the world reaps the whirlwind of bad decisions by our owners and rulers.
 If “the Coalition of the Willing” hadn’t destroyed Iraq in the Third Gulf War; if the war in Afghanistan hadn’t been subcontracted out to warlords and private security firms; if the west hadn’t propped up tyrants and kleptocrats for decades; if it hadn’t turned a blind eye to its Saudi friends financing and inspiring the Salafi Killers; if the US had destroyed the Da’esh convoys as they crossed the open desert to capture and desecrate Palmyra; if the Russians had attacked IS rather than other Syrian militias; if the coalition had made as many bombing runs as the Russians.
 If so many events that had come before had not happened – the fall of the Shah and Iraq’s invasion of Kuwait (apparently given the nod by the US), and the wars that ensued; the Russian invasion of Afghanistan and the civil war that followed it; the rise of al Qa’ida.
 If, if, if.
 But, at the end of the day, Muslims pay the price, and yet, it will have to be Muslims who sort it out.
 Western boots on the ground will not fix it, but, rather, as in days of yore, it will create yet another whirlwind for us all to reap.

 We are in midst of what could be described as the final phase of the Wars of the Ottoman Succession.
 The lines drawn on maps by British and French bureaucrats in the years after The Great War have been dissolved.
 The polities fabricated by Messrs Sykes and Picot, and manifested in the mandates that evolved into the present states of Syria and Iraq have effectively disintegrated.
-The future of the other former mandates, Lebanon, Jordan and Israel, is uncertain, as is that of Turkey, the country which rose out of the ashes of debate and civil war to inherit the Ottoman Anatolian heartland.
+The future of the other former mandates, Lebanon, Jordan and Israel, is uncertain, as is that of Turkey, the country which rose out of the ashes of defeat and civil war to inherit the Ottoman Anatolian heartland.
 Indeed, new states could emerge from the maelstrom.
-A Kurdistan long denied; a partitioned Iraq; and the atavistic Islamic Caliphate.
+A Kurdistan long denied; a partitioned Iraq; Ottoman redux: and the atavistic Islamic Caliphate.

 All is, as Kent lamented in King Lear, “cheerless, dark and deadly.